API Reference

 available_margin | UsdValue|null | margin − initial margin requirements − reserved margin; null if not requested |

-equity reflects the total account value including unrealized positions. available_margin is the amount the user can withdraw or use for new orders.
+equity reflects the total account value including unrealized positions. available_margin is the amount the user can withdraw or use for new orders. maintenance_margin is the minimum equity required to keep positions open — if equity falls below this threshold the account becomes liquidatable.

 6. Trading operations